Understanding knee pain after a fall

 What treatments are available for knee pain after a fall?

-In case of a sprain or more significant pain, a knee rehabilitation is often necessary to regain mobility and stability.
+In the case of a sprain or more significant pain, knee rehabilitation is often necessary to regain mobility and stability.
 In rarer cases (significant ligament injury or fracture), a specific treatment even surgery may be considered.

 How long does it take to recover?